Kadorium/analise_grafica/frontend/README_frontend.md

 ### 1. **Adding a New UI Section/Feature**
 1.  **HTML (`frontend/index.html`):**
     *   Add a new list item (`<li>`) to the sidebar navigation.
     *   Add a new `div` with class `content-section` and a unique `id` in the main content area.
 Populate this `div` with the necessary HTML structure (forms, placeholders for results, etc.) for your new feature.
+Note: If adding features related to strategy configuration or backtesting, consider if they fit within the existing "Strategy & Backtest" tab.
 2.  **JavaScript Module (`frontend/js/modules/`):**
     *   Create a new `.js` file (e.g., `newFeatureManager.js`).
     *   Implement the logic for your feature in this module: event listeners for inputs, functions to gather data from the form, etc.